This post was first published in 2010, and rewritten/updated in 2016.

 In medieval times when knights roamed the land and fighting was done on horseback with a long pole known as a lance, the mercenaries of the time were referred to as ‘free lances’.

-That quote (from freelancer extraordinaire, Collis Ta’eed of Freelance Switch) pretty much sold me on freelancing.
+That quote (from freelancer extraordinaire, Collis Ta’eed of Envato) pretty much sold me on freelancing.
 I get to follow in the steps of knights and mercenaries; what’s not to like?

 You can’t know for sure whether freelance writing is for you until you try it out.
 That said, you’ll want to think about: